Lumbar facet syndrome

 While there are a wide range of contributors to this condition, this is generally an age-related condition that becomes more common after patients reach the age of 50.

 Conservative treatment for lumbar facet syndrome

-Facet joint deterioration can lead to the development of bone spurs (osteophytes), which grow along the edges of the facet joint near intervertebral canals, which allow passage of spinal nerves.
-In the lower back, if these spurs come into contact with adjacent nerve roots and/or the component nerves of the sciatic nerve, it can produce pain, tingling, numbness, and muscle weakness in the buttocks, legs, and feet.
-Treatment usually begins conservatively, with a combination of the following methods:
+In addition to local aches and stiffness, facet joint deterioration can lead to the development of bone spurs that grow near the deteriorated joints.
+In the lower back, if a bone spur comes into contact with a nearby nerve root and/or the large sciatic nerve, it can produce pain, tingling, numbness and muscle weakness in the buttocks, legs and feet.

 - Medial branch nerve block injections

 - Massage therapy

 Conservative treatments often take several months before you can fully determine whether or not they have been an effective pain reliever.
 If you’re still suffering after this time, your doctor may recommend spine surgery to provide long-term relief from facet syndrome.